brs6412/sentinel/README.md

 # Sentinel

 Sentinel is a Dynamic Application Security Testing (DAST) system for web applications and APIs.
-It detects and reproduces vulnerabilities with verifiable proofs, CI integration, and optional LLM-assisted payload generation.
+It detects and reproduces vulnerabilities with verifiable proofs, CI integration, and LLM-assisted payload generation.

 ## Architecture